DevOpsPlayground/Hands-on-with-Hashicorps-Packer/README.md

 ### Pre-requisites

-1. Create Packer folder
+1. Create Packer folder named  `packer`
-2. Download Packer into Packer folder and install https://www.packer.io/downloads.html
-<br><br>Make sure you can see the following after typing `packer` on the console
+2. Navigate into the packer folder and download Packer into it and unzip (tip: To unzip in Linux from command line use the `unzip` package) https://www.packer.io/downloads.html
+3. While inside the folder in the command window type for Linux `./packer` and windows `packer`

+Make sure the following comes up to know that Packer is working.

 ```
 usage: packer [--version] [--help] <command> [<args>]